 Course of Study

-Students enrolled in the RAISE certificate program will complete a total of forty-five (45) credits which includes core, transitional & work-based, and pathway-specific coursework.
-Students must be motivated and have the desire to work, as the intent of this program is to prepare individuals for gainful employment.
-To complete the program requirements and obtain a RAISE Certificate of Achievement, students must satisfactorily complete a total of 45 credits of approved coursework and at least one, 75-hour internship.
+Students enrolled in the RAISE Program will complete four courses.
+Students must be motivated and want to work or attend college, as this program is to prepare individuals for gainful employment and/or a successful transition to college.
+To complete the program requirements and obtain a RAISE Certificate of Achievement, students must satisfactorily complete Financial Literacy, Planning for College and Career Success, Personal Empowerment, and Technology for College and Beyond.

-The RAISE certificate program is organized into two distinct phases.
-Phase 1 is the core, which consists of six courses (15 credits) that strongly emphasize the building of skills that are essential for student success.
-These courses teach students how to self-advocate for themselves, how to work toward their goals, how to be self-sufficient, and how to build the “soft skills” that are crucial for employment success.
-Students who complete the program core (Phase 1) classes are not obligated nor automatically eligible to enroll in pathway development (Phase 2) classes, however all students must complete these courses prior to moving into any elective or pathway-specific coursework (phase 2).
-These “core” classes include the following:
+The RAISE certificate program consists of four classes that emphasize building skills that are essential for student success.
+These courses teach students how to self-advocate for themselves, how to work toward their goals, how to be self-sufficient, and how to build the soft skills that are crucial for employment success.
+The RAISE Program includes the following classes:

 - STU 015 – Personal Empowerment